LewGoesB00M/CMP6200/readme.md

 on.
 In this version, the chatbot runs locally.

 # Running locally
+**Running the chatbot locally requires you to have a system environment variable set titled `OPENAI_API_KEY` with a valid OpenAI API key stored in it.
+If you do not have one, please let me know before assuming the code doesn't work.**

 This project has multiple dependencies before it can be run.
 These are reflected in the project's requirements.txt file to allow for the rapid creation of your own virtual environment with the necessary packages.
 Specifically, these dependencies are:
 - Python 3.10